Isnor/testtable/README.md

 - [ ] HTTP extension / module
 - [ ] BDD Extension / module

+## Design

+`testtable` is meant to be extremely small and often won't be used directly by the programmer writing tests, but instead a programmer creating a testing library.
+The "useful" parts of `testtable` will be the modules built on top of it.
+The first of these modules and the initial motivation for this project will be testing API endpoints.

 ## Use-cases

 Test multiple endpoints of a mock service without defining several test structures